John Skelton (poet): Poet laureate

 In the last decade of the 15th century he was appointed tutor to Prince Henry (afterwards King Henry VIII of England).
 He wrote for his pupil a lost Speculum principis, and Erasmus, in 1500, dedicated an ode to the prince speaking of Skelton as "unum Britannicarum literarum lumen ac decus."
 This Latin phrase roughly translates as "the one light and glory of British letters."
 In 1498 he was successively ordained sub-deacon, deacon and priest.
 He seems to have been imprisoned in 1502, but no reason is known for his disgrace.
 Two years later he retired from regular court attendance to become rector of Diss, a benefice he retained nominally until his death.

 Skelton frequently signed himself "regius orator" and poet-laureate, but there is no record of any emoluments paid in connection with these dignities, although the Abbé du Resnel, author of "Recherches sur les poètes couronnez," asserts that he had seen a patent (1513–1514) in which Skelton was appointed poet-laureate to Henry VIII.
 As rector of Diss he caused great scandal among his parishioners, who thought him, says Anthony Wood, more fit for the stage than the pew or the pulpit.
-He was secretly married to a woman who lived in his house, and earned the hatred of the Dominican friars by his fierce satire.
+He was rumored to be secretly married to a woman who lived in his house, and earned the hatred of the Dominican friars by his fierce satire.
 He consequently came under the formal censure of Richard Nix, the bishop of the diocese, and appears to have been temporarily suspended.
 After his death a collection of farcical tales, no doubt chiefly, if not entirely, apocryphal, gathered round his name—The Merie Tales of Skelton.

 During the rest of the century he figured in the popular imagination as an incorrigible practical joker.
 His sarcastic wit made him enemies, among them: Sir Christopher Garnesche or Garneys, Alexander Barclay, William Lilly and the French scholar, Robert Gaguin (c.
 1425–1502).
 With Garneys he engaged in a regular "flyting," undertaken, he says, at the king's command, but Skelton's four poems read as if the abuse in them were dictated by genuine anger.
 Earlier in his career he found a friend and patron in Cardinal Wolsey, and the dedication to the cardinal of his Replycacion is couched in the most flattering terms.
 But in 1522, when Wolsey in his capacity of Papal legate dissolved convocation at St Paul's, Skelton put in circulation the couplet: